Learners' Help Book

 - Give your post a unique and descriptive title.

 - Formulate your initial responses carefully and re-read everything before you submit.
 Use the spell check button in the editor.
-You may need to click on "show editing tools" on the tab at the top of the editing box to see the spell check tool and other editing tools.
+You may need to click on "show editing tools" on the tab at the top of the editing box in order to see the spell check tool and other editing tools.

 - Be a good "listener".
 In other words, read and re-read your fellow participants' posts before making a response so you can be sure you really "heard" and understood their insights.